potocpav/potocpav.github.io/_posts/2020-05-19-arithmetics-without-plus.markdown

 # four more values...
 ```

-Tuples and structs are actually sometimes called **product types**, which reflects our little arithmetics.
-You can check for yourselves that it works also with other type combinations.
+Tuples and structs are actually sometimes called **product types**, which reflects our little arithmetic.
+You can check for yourself that it works also with other type combinations.

 So types correspond to **numbers**, and tuples/structs correspond to **products**.
 It would definitely have a much nicer ring to it if we also had **sums**.
 Turns out sum types exist, but not in all programming languages.
 They are commonly known as tagged unions.
 But there's no fun in those.
 Let's start with something most programming languages actually have: **nullable types**.
 Also known as the [billion dollar mistake](https://medium.com/@hinchman_amanda/null-pointer-references-the-billion-dollar-mistake-1e616534d485).